 My granddad (my father’s dad) passed away on November 20th, 1998.
 On Nov.
-22nd, the day of the funeral, my dad was the first one we saw.
+22nd, the day of the funeral, as we arrived at the church my dad was the first one we saw.
 Although only 55 years old, the alcohol had taken its toll on his face, body and mind.
 He was penniless and had no permanent residence.
 I learned that, over the past several years, he had lived both in a car and at the Salvation Army.

-The grace of God was so strong that day.
+The Holy Spirit’s presence was strong that day.
 Michelle told me, “Your dad is coherent.”
-So I took the opportunity to tell him what God had done.
+So I took that as the Lord giving me the opportunity to tell dad what God had done.

 “Why?” he asked incredulously.

-Hate never gave me the strength to do that.
+Hate and anger never gave me the strength to do that.
 Only God’s grace could.